-Things you can’t bring — selfie sticks, flags, banners, beach balls, professional audio/video recording equipment (so your little point and shoot digital camera is fine, but the one with six different lenses might get stopped at the gate), drones, skateboards, frisbees, musical instruments, hard coolers, tents, animals (except service dogs), hard sided coolers, glass bottles and cans.
-Osheaga has a policy against wearing the Indian/First Nations headdress.
+Yes, you can bring one water bottle, but there’s lots of stuff you can’t bring.
+Things you can’t bring — selfie sticks, animals (except guide dogs), items to sell, flags, banners, beach balls, professional audio/video recording equipment (so your little point and shoot digital camera is fine, but the one with six different lenses might get stopped at the gate), drones, skateboards, frisbees, musical instruments, hard coolers, tents, animals (except service dogs), hard sided coolers, glass bottles and cans.
+Osheaga has a policy against wearing the Indian/First Nations headdress and you don’t want to be the insensitive culture-offending douche bag anyway.
 See here for a full list.

 There are charging zones for your devices, as well as a lost and found.
 Most importantly, there is medical staff on site.
 Osheaga also provides places to chill out away from noise and they won’t judge you, honest.

 Water refill stations are available at the site, so you can bring your own empty plastic water bottle to refill.
 Drink, drink, drink water.
 You can bring your own food, but there is plenty to purchase.
 There is delicious, gourmet-ish variety at around $8-20 for a good-sized meal.
-Vegetarian and vegan options are available.
+This year, some of those participating are Grumman 77, Street Monkeys, and Foodchain.
+Gluten free, vegetarian and vegan options are available.

 Which Bands to See